arinramer/graphql-challenge/README.md

 }
 ```

-To list the events in a stage:
+To list the events at a stage:

 ```
 {
     stage(id: "id-goes-here") {
       id
       name
+      events {
+        name
+      }
     }
 }
 ```